Bruiser Brody: Professional wrestling career

 After attending West Texas A&M and working as a sportswriter Goodish was trained to wrestle by Fritz Von Erich.
 He first wrestled in Dallas - Fort Worth and later Louisiana.
 As Bruiser Brody and King Kong Brody (the latter, a name he used in Midwestern promotions out of respect for Dick the Bruiser), Goodish competed as a freelancer in several companies including the Central States Wrestling (CSW), World Wide Wrestling Federation (WWWF), Southwest Championship Wrestling (SCW), Windy City Wrestling, World Wrestling Council (WWC), Deep South Wrestling (DSW), Championship Wrestling from Florida (CWF), American Wrestling Association (AWA), and World Class Championship Wrestling (WCCW).

 In the States, he had numerous feuds with the likes of Kamala the Ugandan Giant, Abdullah the Butcher, and "Crusher" Jerry Blackwell.
 In Japan, he was in a tag team with Stan Hansen.
 Brody had a reputation for refusing to job to other wrestlers.
 He also competed under the moniker of Red River Jack in Texas, during an angle against Gary Hart's men and Skandor Akbar's Army in World Class Championship Wrestling.

 Brody also competed as the Masked Marauder at one time in the AWA.
 In 1976, he went to Vince J. McMahon's WWWF where he challenged WWWF Champion Bruno Sammartino, but was unsuccessful in winning the championship.
 Brody also teamed with Big John Studd.
 It was also in the WWWF where he wrestled Invader 1 (José González), for whom he refused to sell.

-In 1985, he had a very short stint with New Japan Pro-Wrestling (NJPW) in a feud with Antonio Inoki and many of their matches ended in no contests or disqualifications.
+In 1985, he had a very short stint with New Japan Pro-Wrestling (NJPW) in a feud with Antonio Inoki.
+Many of their matches ended in no contests or disqualifications.
 In 1987, Brody began working primarily for the World Wrestling Council in Puerto Rico after getting fired from New Japan.
 Brody continued his feud with Abdullah the Butcher, as well as engaging in a feud with Carlos Colon.

 He briefly returned to All Japan Pro Wrestling to win his last NWA International Heavyweight Championship.
-On April 15, 1988, the first attempt to form what became the Triple Crown Heavyweight Championship was done when Brody faced off against NWA United National and PWF champion Genichiro Tenryu; the result was a double countout.
+On April 15, 1988, the first attempt to form what became the Triple Crown Heavyweight Championship was done when Brody faced off against NWA United National and PWF champion Genichiro Tenryu.
+The result was a double countout.
 Brody lost the title to Jumbo Tsuruta four days later.

 In WCCW in Texas he was actually a babyface, most often against Abdullah The Butcher.
-However against Abdullah in Montreal he was a heel managed by Floyd Creatchman.
-While there Tim "Killer" Brooks acted as his brother Buster Brody.
-Brody was in an ongoing feud with The Russian Brute who later went on to AWA fame with Manager Ox Baker.
-Due to his huge reputation in Japan promoter Shohei Baba had the match taped and later aired on Japanese TV.
+Against Abdullah in Montreal he was a heel, managed by Floyd Creatchman.
+While there, Tim "Killer" Brooks acted as his brother Buster Brody.
+Brody was in an ongoing feud with The Russian Brute, who later went on to AWA fame with Manager Ox Baker.
+Due to his huge reputation in Japan, promoter Giant Baba had the match taped and later aired on Japanese TV.